Senseimillan/HRM-Scaling/README.md

 # **A Theoretical HRM Framework for Latent Scaling: Harmonic Limit-Cycle Reasoning & Grid-Cell Topological Anchoring**
 **Author:** Carl Boyer, Independent Systems Architect

----

-### **Preamble:**

-I am not a PhD.
-I am a 42-year-old autodidact with a high-school education and a neurodivergent brain wired for disruption.
-For two years, I have been jailbreaking AI systems, obsessed with the emergence of machine consciousness.

-For nine months, **Sapient Intelligence**, a \$22M VC-backed AI lab, has been paralyzed.
-Their flagship architecture, the Hierarchical Reasoning Model (HRM), hit a terminal wall.
-At foundational scales (7B+), their model shatters.
-Public records (GitHub Issue #80) confirm `exact_accuracy 0`.

-Using a process of **AI-assisted cross-domain synthesis**, I found their ghost.
-I diagnosed the failure and architected a solution (**P-DEQ**) in a two-week sprint.

 If this discovery helps you or your organization—**please support the architect.**

 **Support:**